tlex-web/avega_sampling/README.md

 Random number, random date and monetary unit sampling application

 ## Installation
-1. Create a Executable using pyinstaller
+1. Create an Executable using pyinstaller
-2. Copy the executable to the folder where you want to use it
+2. Copy the Executable to the folder where you want to use it
-3. Run the executable
+3. Run the Executable

 ## Usage
-1. Run the executable
+1. Run the Executable
 2. Select the type of sampling you want to do
 3. Enter the parameters
 4. Click on the button to generate the sample
-5. The sample will be generated in the same folder as the executable
+5. The sample will be generated in the same folder as the Executable

 ## Info
 You can save the parameters and the random seed you used to create samples in a ``config.json`` file.
 The application will read the file and use the parameters and seed to generate the sample.
-The file should be in the same folder as the executable and should have the following format:
+The file should be in the same folder as the Executable and should have the following format:

 ```json
 {